whiteboxdev/library-defold-grid-engine/README.md

 # Defold Grid Engine
-Defold Grid Engine (DGE) 0.4.1 provides grid-based movement, interactions, and utility features to a Defold game engine project.
+Defold Grid Engine (dgrid) 0.4.2 provides grid-based movement, interactions, and utility features to a Defold game engine project.

 An [example project](https://github.com/klaytonkowalski/defold-grid-engine/tree/master/example) is available if you need additional help with configuration.
-Visit [my website](https://klaytonkowalski.github.io/html/extensions.html#dge) to see an animated gif of the example project.
+Visit my [Giphy](https://media.giphy.com/media/YFnSgIm0DdVJmTmN3N/giphy.gif) to see an animated gif of the example project.

 Please click the "Star" button on GitHub if you find this asset to be useful!

 ![alt text](https://github.com/klaytonkowalski/defold-grid-engine/blob/master/assets/thumbnail.png?raw=true)

 ## Installation
-To install DGE into your project, add one of the following links to your `game.project` dependencies:
+To install dgrid into your project, add one of the following links to your `game.project` dependencies:
   - https://github.com/klaytonkowalski/defold-grid-engine/archive/master.zip
   - URL of a [specific release](https://github.com/klaytonkowalski/defold-grid-engine/releases)

 ## Configuration
-Import the DGE Lua module into your character's script:
+Import the dgrid Lua module into your character's script:
-`local dge = require "dge.dge"`
+`local dgrid = require "dgrid.dgrid"`

 The grid system itself must be initialized before registering any characters: